 Legacy Series Internship

-POC Zine Project is looking for energetic and self-driven individuals to support the Legacy Series in 2013 through research, writing, event coordinating, web editing and social media support.
+POC Zine Project is looking for energetic and self-driven individuals to support the Legacy Series through research, writing, event coordinating, web editing and social media support.

 Telecommuting and in-person opportunities are available.